+The Breakthrough Institute is a pioneering research institute that is changing how people think about energy and the environment.
 Breakthrough's mission is to accelerate the transition to a future where all the world's inhabitants can enjoy secure, free, and prosperous lives on an ecologically vibrant planet.
-The Breakthrough Institute is a paradigm-shifting think tank committed to modernizing environmentalism for the 21st century.
 Our core values are integrity, imagination, and audacity.

 Who We Are